strautvetter/badgr-server/README.md

 * If the extension urls aren't adjusted (or the url changes, or for some other reason it seems as if extension schemas can't be loaded, e.g. because of 401 errors in the badge creation process), run the script in `scripts/change-extension-url.sh`.

+#### Deployment

+To get the image on the prod server, simply update the `release` branch and push it to github.
+The rest should happen automatically (thanks to github actions and watchtower keeping the deployed image up to date).

 ### Accessing the Django Server Running in Docker